rdebusscher/pragmatic-microservices-lab/complex-concepts/ReadMe.md

 Services -> Servers -> Add Server -> GlassFish Server.
 Enter the location of the GlassFish directory.
 Choose the defaults in the next few screens to register GlassFish with NetBeans.
 * We use Consul for service registration.
-[Download Consul] (https://www.consul.io/downloads.html) for your OS, including the web UI, which is a separate artifact.
+[Download Consul] (https://www.consul.io/downloads.html) and set up for your OS.

 Instructions
 ------------
 * You must start Consul from where you installed it:
 ```
-./consul agent --ui-dir=<WHERE_YOU_DOWNLOADED_CONSUL_UI> --data-dir=/tmp/consul -bind 127.0.0.1 -server -bootstrap
+consul agent -dev
 ```
 * Please verify that Consul is running by going to <http://localhost:8500/ui/>.
 There won't be much to see right now.